 In a population pharmacokinetic analysis of eravacycline, no clinically relevant differences in the pharmacokinetics of eravacycline were observed with respect to age.

+Paediatric population

+A popPK study was conducted.
+This was inconclusive and consequently the dose in children below 12 years / 50 kg could not be determined.
+Adolescents (12-17 years) weighing at least 50 kg are expected to have comparable exposure to adults when treated with 1 mg/kg every 12 hours.

 Body weight

 In a population pharmacokinetic analysis it was shown that eravacycline disposition (clearance and volume) was dependent on body weight.
 However, the resulting difference in exposure to eravacycline in terms of AUC does not warrant dose adjustments in the weight range studied.
 No data are available for patients weighing more than 137 kg.
 The potential influence of severe obesity on eravacycline exposure has not been studied.